solo-io/gloo/docs/content/guides/traffic_management/configuration_validation/admission_control.md

       ```

       {{< notice tip >}}
-      You can also use the validating admission webhook by running the <code>kubectl apply --server-dry-run</code> command to test your Gloo configuration before you apply it to your cluster.
+      You can also use the validating admission webhook by running the <code>kubectl apply --dry-run=server</code> command to test your Gloo configuration before you apply it to your cluster.
+For more information, see <a href="#test-resource-configurations">Test resource configurations</a>.
       {{< /notice >}}